Jackie Robinson and Pee Wee Reese Monument

 Harold Henry Reese: Born 1918 Ekron, Kentucky-Died 1999 Louisville, Kentucky

 Location.
 40° 34.488′ N, 73° 59.112′ W. Marker is in Brooklyn, New York, in Kings County.
 Marker is on Surf Ave.
+This monument is near the entrance to the MCU Park, home of the Brooklyn Cyclones.
 Touch for map.
-This monument is near the entrance to the MCU Park, home of the Brooklyn Cyclones.
 Marker is at or near this postal address: 1904 Surf Ave-Coney Island, Brooklyn NY 11224, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
 The Brooklyn Wall of Remembrance and Tribute Walk (about 400 feet away, measured in a direct line); Wonder Wheel (approx. 0.3 miles away); Meucci Triangle (approx. 1½ miles away); Gravesend (approx. 1½ miles away); The Battle of Brooklyn (approx. 1½ miles away); Gravesend Cemetery (approx. 1½ miles away); Gravesend Veterans Memorial (approx. 1.7 miles away); F. D. N. Y. (approx. 2.2 miles away).
 Touch for a list and map of all markers in Brooklyn.